wing5wong/artisan-whs-static/source/_news/2019-10-14_whs-u16-rugby-representatives-never-gave-up.md

 Wanganui was captained by WHS student AJ Malili Malo Lauano who led well throughout the 4 day tournament.

-Results didn’t go our way but we competed well against the bigger provincial unions & never gave up.
+Results didn’t go our way but we competed well against the bigger provincial unions and never gave up.

-Wanganui came 4th out of 6 teams. 💛🏉💚 — with Logan Kingi, Ajmanila Ang, Jamel Ririnui, Anthony Sellers, Aporosa Bulivou, Konradd Newland, Keane Metekingi and Mike Lama.
+Wanganui came 4th out of 6 teams. 💛🏉💚